forcedotcom/sfdx-scanner/messages/run-dfa.md

 # flags.ruledisablewarningviolationDescription

-Examples of warning violations include those on StripInaccessible READ access, to get only high-severity violations (default: false).
+Examples of warning violations include those on StripInaccessible READ access, to get only high-severity violations.

 # flags.rulethreadcountSummary

 Number of DFA rule-evaluation threads or how many entry points can be evaluated concurrently.
 Inherits its value from the SFGE_RULE_THREAD_COUNT environment variable, if set.
-The default is 4.

 # flags.rulethreadtimeoutSummary

 Time limit, in milliseconds, for evaluating a single entry point.
 Inherits its value from the "SFGE_RULE_THREAD_TIMEOUT" environment variable, if set.
-Default: 900000 ms.

 # flags.sfgejvmargsSummary